codetricity/flame_animation/README.md

 Uses Flutter stack to use Flutter widgets inside a Flame game.

-Audio stopped working as of June 21, 2021.
+Audio only tested on Android and Google Chrome as of June 21, 2021.

 [video tutorial](https://youtu.be/v_Yb95vdMEM)

 ## Notes

-Trying to debug audio problem. https://github.com/flutter/flutter/issues/83834
+If you encounter build errors on Android, it may be because of gradle cache.
+I had to through the steps below.
+I have audio working on web and Android now.

+https://github.com/flutter/flutter/issues/83834

 https://github.com/luanpotter/audioplayers/issues/923